DAM Presents First Major Museum Exhibition Dedicated to Jordan Casteel

 Jordan Casteel: Returning the Gaze features new works that showcase the power of contemporary portraiture

-The Denver Art Museum (DAM) is proud to announce Jordan Casteel: Returning the Gaze, an exhibition of nearly 30 paintings by Denver-born artist Jordan Casteel, who is now based in Harlem, New York.
+The Denver Art Museum (DAM) is proud to announce Jordan Casteel: Returning the Gaze, an exhibition of about 30 paintings by Denver-born artist Jordan Casteel, who is now based in Harlem, New York.
 This presentation represents Casteel’s first major museum exhibition, and provides audiences with a first look at new work by one of the most acclaimed emerging artists working today.
-The exhibition showcases Casteel's large-scale portraits that depict the black subjects who drive her practice.
+The exhibition showcases Casteel's largescale portraits that depict the black subjects who drive her practice.
 Jordan Casteel: Returning the Gaze, will be on view Feb.
-2, 2019 through June 2, 2019, in the Gallagher Gallery of the Hamilton Building at the DAM.
+2, 2019 through May 26, 2019, in the Gallagher Gallery of the Hamilton Building at the DAM.

-“It is an honor to present Jordan Casteel’s first exhibition of this scale in her hometown and to share the power of her canvases with local audiences and visitors to our city,” said Christoph Heinrich, Frederick and Jan Mayer Director of the DAM.
+“It is an honor to present Jordan Casteel’s first solo museum exhibition in her hometown and to share the power of her canvases with local audiences and visitors to our city,” said Christoph Heinrich, Frederick and Jan Mayer Director of the DAM.
 “Casteel’s stories of individuals are based on personal experience, revealing the importance of human connection in our lives and elevating our everyday interactions through portraiture.”

 Organized and curated by Rebecca R. Hart, Vicki and Kent Logan Curator of Modern and Contemporary Art at the DAM, Jordan Casteel: Returning the Gaze will feature larger-than-life portraits that depict individuals from her immediate community.
 The exhibition will bring together a body of work made from 2014 to 2018, revealing Casteel’s evolving practice and a shift in subject matter ranging from cityscapes and subway scenes to women and local business owners.
 Her early series, Visible Man (2013-2014) and Brothers (2015), portray family and close friends and include details that deepen our understanding of the subjects through elements such as furnishings, personal belongings and place.